d9pouces/PolyArchiv/doc/source/configuration.rst

 if a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.
 If no frequency is set, then the backup is performed every time you launch polyarchiv.

-Local repositories
+collect points
 ------------------

-As said before, a local repository is defined by a `ini` file in the configuration directory and with a name ending by `.local`.
+As said before, a collect point is defined by a `ini` file in the configuration directory and with a name ending by `.local`.

-The local repository is defined in a mandatory section `[repository]`.
-This local repository can a bunch of plain files, a local git repo or even an tar archive.
+The collect point is defined in a mandatory section `[repository]`.
+This collect point can a bunch of plain files, a local git repo or even an tar archive.
-The main option is `engine`, defining the kind of local repository.
-The complete list of the available kinds is here: :ref:`locals`.
+The main option is `engine`, defining the kind of collect point.
+The complete list of the available kinds is here: :ref:`collect_points`.

-You must define each source of this local repository in a `[source "name_of_the_source"]` section.
+You must define each source of this collect point in a `[source "name_of_the_source"]` section.
 Again, you must set the `engine` option, defining the kind of source.
 Please check the list of available sources: :ref:`sources`.

 You can also define some filters for transforming files (please check the :ref:`filters` section).